nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/4-SQLObjectIntegrationDataVirtualization.md

 1. **Configure access to external data using Polybase over S3**

+    Once Polybase is installed and configured, you can use it within a user database in SQL Server 2022.
+In this section you will create a database and configure a `CREDENTIAL` used to authentcate to the FlashBlade in your lab enviroment.

-    - Create a database to hold objects for the demo
+    - Create a database to hold objects used in this module

         ```
         CREATE DATABASE [PolybaseDemo];